krsoninikhil/krsoninikhil.github.io/_posts/2019-04-05-confusing-terms-in-container-ecosystem.md

 runtime. `rkt` is an alternative to Docker and has all components of its own.

+[Edit]

+Adding about `LXC` and `libcontainer`, they both use kernel features like namespaces and cgroups to provide the virtualization and have different motivations.
+Docker Engine used to use `LXC` before they created their own `libcontainer`.
+So, `runC` is mostly just a wrapper around `libcontainer`.

+[Reddit discussion link.][15]

 PS: Thanks [Fakabbir Amin][14] for reading the draft of this post.

 [0]: https://github.com/opencontainers/runtime-spec